qiuhuaqi/qiuhuaqi.com/_posts/2017-7-13-install-python-beginner.md

 ### 3. Start coding with IDE

 - What's IDE?
 IDE stands for **Integrated Development Environment**.
 This is where you can write and run your Python code.
+A Python IDE typically contains a code editor, project code/file management system, interpreter configurations and of course, a fancy color scheme.
+Most IDEs come with auto-completion, interactive kernel and debugger which can be very useful for coding.
+Don't worry if some of the terms sound alien.
+You should easily learn about these concepts from your Python learning material.
 [More about IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)

 - Which IDE to use?
 The Python you installed in [Step 1](#1-install-python) comes with a default IDE called **IDEL**.
 Anaconda offers more powerful IDEs for us such as Jupyter Notebook and Spyder.
 I recommend **Spyder** for beginners.
 You can simply launch it in the Anaconda-Navigator Home page.
 Spyder comes with an interactive kernel for simple testing runs of your code and an editor for writing Python scripts.
-Don't worry, you should learn about these concepts from your Python learning material.

 ![anaconda-spyder](https://raw.githubusercontent.com/HarveyQ/HarveyQ.github.io/master/images/install-python/spyder.png)

 - Do I have to use IDE?
+**NO.**
-**NO.** Although coding with an IDE makes your life much easier, you do not have to use it.
+Although coding with an IDE makes your life much easier, you do not have to use it.
 You can create and edit a Python script file (.py file) with your choice of text editor and run your script with a Python kernel.
 You can use Sublime Text, Atom, Vim or Nano if you are on Linux or macOS platform.
-You can even add plug-in(s) on some of these text editors so you can have cool color-scheme, split-window, pep8 style-checking, interactive kernel and auto-complete.
 If you are on Windows, you can use Notepad++.

+28 July update:
+You can make a mini-IDE by adding plug-in(s) on some of these text editors so you can have cool color scheme, split-window, pep8 style-checking and auto-completion.
 I do not recommend this for Python beginners unless you have good experience in system configuration.
+However, this set-up do benefit from it being light-weighted, especially for remote deployment.

 *Once you are more comfortable with coding in Python and environment configurations, check out the amazing IDE - [Pycharm](https://www.jetbrains.com/pycharm) powered by Google-favored company JetBrains (the CE - community edition is free and adequate for learning purposes).*